← Back to Blog

 "Successful proposal automation is not about replacing human expertise – it's about amplifying it."

-Foundation First: Standardization
+Foundation First: Standardisation

 Before automating anything, establish consistent processes, templates, and content libraries.
 Automation amplifies what you already do – make sure it's worth amplifying.